-Correction of prior period financial statements: As previously reported, subsequent to the issuance of the condensed consolidated financial statements for the quarter ended June 30, 2022, we identified an error in the accounting for gross versus net revenue recognition conclusion from certain value-based care arrangements.
-As a result, Capitated revenue and Medical costs have been reduced by \$54.9 million and \$113.2 million for the three and six months ended June 30, 2022, respectively.
-There is no impact on Operating loss or Net loss.
-There was no impact to the condensed consolidated balance sheets, condensed consolidated statements of comprehensive income (loss), condensed consolidated statements of changes in redeemable preferred stock and shareholders' equity (deficit) and condensed consolidated statements of cash flows.
+Correction of prior period financial statements: As previously reported, subsequent to the issuance of the condensed consolidated financial statements for the quarter three and nine month period ended June 30, 2022 September 30, 2022, we identified an error in the accounting for gross versus net revenue recognition conclusion from certain value-based care arrangements, impacting continuing operations, and an error in the data used to account for our Risk Adjustment Factor-related ("RAF") premiums and medical costs, impacting discontinued operations.
+As a result Capitated of the gross versus net revenue recognition error, capitated revenue and Medical medical costs of continuing operations have been reduced by \$54.9 \$44.5 million and \$113.2 \$157.7 million for the three and six nine months ended June 30, 2022 September 30, 2022, respectively.
+There is no impact As a result of the RAF data error, loss from discontinued operations and net loss increased by \$10.8 million for the three and nine month period ended September 30, 2022.
+As of September 30, 2022 there were corresponding decreases of \$17.9 million in current assets of discontinued operations and \$7.2 million in current liabilities of discontinued operations on Operating loss or Net loss.
+There was no impact to the condensed consolidated balance sheets, sheets.
+The impact on net loss, current assets of discontinued operations and current liabilities of discontinued operations had corresponding impacts on condensed consolidated statements of comprehensive income (loss), condensed consolidated statements of changes in redeemable preferred stock and shareholders' equity (deficit) and condensed consolidated statements of cash flows.